CallMeJobson/TextAnimation/README.md

 ## Log

 3/16/2022
-Got the start HTML and CSS files started.
+Got the starter HTML and CSS files started.